makedeb/makedeb/BUILDING.md

 TARGET=apt RELEASE=stable ./pkgbuild.sh | grep 'makedepends'
 ```

-In addition, [just](https://github.com/casey/just) needs to be installed in order to build.

 makedeb also has some runtime dependencies.
 You can find those by running the following in the same `PKGBUILD/` directory (these packages are also listed as their Debian/Ubuntu package names):

 ```sh